e271828e/Flight.jl/docs/notes/design/framework_spec.md

 component's period depends on.
-An unanchored component's period is `m·Δt_base`; deriving under one would let an anchor edit anywhere in the tree silently rescale it — action at a distance — so if any unanchored component exists, deployment must declare `Δt_base`, and the refusal is constructive ([§12.2][s12-2]'s suggestion message).
-Admissibility is exact GCD arithmetic over the **constraint pool** — every anchor's period and every nonzero offset: a `Δt_base` is admissible iff it divides every pool entry, equivalently iff it divides their GCD, so the admissible set is `gcd(pool)/k` for integer `k ≥ 1`
+An unanchored component's period is `m·Δt_base`; deriving under one would let an anchor edit anywhere in the tree silently rescale it — action at a distance — so if any unanchored component exists, deployment must declare `Δt_base`, and the refusal is constructive (the suggestion message, [§12.2][s12-2]).
+Admissibility is exact GCD arithmetic over the
+**constraint pool** — every anchor's period and every nonzero offset: a `Δt_base` is admissible iff it divides every pool entry, equivalently iff it divides their GCD, so the admissible set is `gcd(pool)/k` for integer `k ≥ 1`